 After obtaining a Registration Card, a Qualifying Patient is responsible for notifying the Commission, in a form and manner determined by the Commission, within five business days after any change to the information that he or she was previously required to submit to the Commission, or after he or she discovers that his or her Registration Card has been lost or stolen.

-A Registered Qualifying Patient must carry his or her Registration Card at all times while in possession of medical use Marijuana or MIPs.
+A Registered Qualifying Patient shall carry his or her Registration Card at all times while in possession of medical-use Marijuana or MIPs.

 501.020: Temporary and Annual Registration of Personal Caregivers

-A Personal Caregiver must apply for a temporary or annual Registration Card according to the procedures set out in 935 CMR 501.020, unless otherwise provided by the Commission.
-An individual must be granted a temporary or an annual Registration Card prior to serving as a Personal Caregiver for any Registered Qualifying Patient.
+A Personal Caregiver shall apply for a temporary or annual Registration Card according to the procedures set out in 935 CMR 501.020: Temporary and Annual Registration of Personal Caregivers, unless otherwise provided by the Commission.
+An individual shall be granted a temporary or an annual Registration Card prior to serving as a Personal Caregiver for any Registered Qualifying Patient.

 Temporary Caregiver Registration Authorization.